 Why Are Authors Doing This?

-It’s called social verification and it’s the oldest marketing trick in the book.
+It’s called social proof and it’s the oldest marketing trick in the book.
 You see people (customers) think a product is more special if it has someone else’s seal of approval.
 However in order for this to actually work, the endorsement has to be from a reputable source.

 According to marketing experts awards can serve as a third party endorsement.
 However, indie authors can also get this by securing reviews by prominent people in their industry and by getting a blurb from an author who’s popular in their genre.
 And all this can be done for free.